 Office of Financial Aid

-A part-time work study job is one sure way to help out with the expenses of college.
+A part-time work study job is one way to help out with the expenses of college.
 College supervisors realize students must be students first and that academic achievement is an important priority.
-In most cases, they can be very flexible in scheduling working hours and making accommodations for exams etc. Defiance College offers Federal Work Study and Regular Payroll employment to its students.
+In most cases, they can be very flexible in scheduling working hours and making accommodations for exams, etc. DC offers Federal Work Study and Regular Payroll employment to its students.

 Federal Work Study is a federally-funded program which provides on-campus or community service employment to students with financial need as demonstrated by the FAFSA.
 Students work up to 11 hours each week to earn their Federal Work Study award, but generally are eligible to elect to work less if they choose.
 The Federal Work Study award eligibility will be reflected on a student’s award letter.
 The amount awarded to the student is the maximum that may be earned under the FWS program by the student during the academic year.